 - Aims for programme, course, initiative, product or service, including why the aims were set (up to 10 marks)

-- Outcome, including formal evaluation of results, ROI, etc, or in the case of a mobile app, the take up by the public or target audience, all to provide a measure of effectiveness
+- Outcomes (including formal evaluation of results, ROI, etc, or in the case of a mobile app, the take up by the public or target audience, etc) all to provide a measure of effectiveness (up to 15 marks)

 Entries for the Learning Excellence Awards can only be submitted online.
 If you are entering on behalf of a customer, please make sure the customer is aware and approves of your entry.